 Identify problems you’d like ML to solve

 Before exploring your options, clarify the problems you’d like to solve.
 This way, you can easily communicate your issues to consultants and IT experts.
-The consultants can also help you dig deeper and understand what your business needs.
+The consultants can also help you dig deeper and understand what your eCommerce needs.

 Take stock of your current technological capacity

-To get a good grasp of ML solutions that will work best for your company, you need to be fully aware of your technological capacity.
+To get a good grasp of ML solutions that will work best for your eCommerce, you need to be fully aware of your technological capacity.
 Taking stock will show your company’s limitations and potential.
 Yet again, you can work with consultants to figure this out.

 Put together a team

 After assessing your company’s needs and capacities, you can build a team to get you started with ML adoption.
 A dedicated team will help you stay on track.
 Once again, you can turn to Unicsoft for help on this one.
-They can quickly put together a team of data engineers, data scientists, DevOp, QA engineers, UX/UI designers, project managers, business analysts, and other pros.
+We can quickly put together a team of data engineers, data scientists, DevOp, QA engineers, UX/UI designers, project managers, business analysts, and other pros.

 Start small, measure, and scale